Bits and bobs

 And, yeah, it’s a lot of work.
 And nope, I don’t “have” to do it.
 Meaning that my life, as a white woman, won’t on the surface be negatively impacted if I don’t.

 For example, I’ll still have my job.
 I had no issues recently renewing my mortgage.
 On paper, my name would put me as clearly white for many, if not most, people.
-I’ll go to dinner (once that’s allowed again!) and movies; park my car without someone writing a racial slur on it (which happened to a friend in the past three years here in Ottawa); and shop without someone following me around the store (which happens regularly to a friend of mine).
+I’ll go to dinner (once that’s allowed again!) and movies; park my car without someone writing a racial slur on it (which happened to a friend here in Ottawa within the past three years); and shop without someone following me around the store (which happens regularly to a friend of mine).
 Other than occasional sleights and issues because of misogynism and religious intolerance, my life is pretty comfortable and will stay that way.

 So I could close the book now and call it a day.